COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Diagnostic Criteria of Post-traumatic Stress Disorder (PTSD) and Acute Stress Disorder (ASD)

-The criteria for PTSD and ASD changed considerably in the fifth and newest edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Changes to the diagnostic criteria from the fourth edition of the DSM (DSM-IV) to the DSM-5 include the following:
+The diagnostic criteria for PTSD and ASD changed considerably in the fifth edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Changes from the fourth edition to the DSM-5 included the following:

 The four core clusters of symptoms for a PTSD diagnosis are as follows:

 These symptoms must last for at least 1 month and cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

 Post-traumatic Stress (PTS) and PTSD in the Cancer Setting

 A timely, careful assessment of patients with cancer is critical to identify symptoms of cancer-related PTS, to note the deleterious impact of the symptoms on functioning, and to plan interventions targeted at the most distressing symptoms.
 It is also critical that the assessment distinguish between the full DSM PTSD syndrome (meets all required diagnostic criteria) and PTS-related symptoms only.